vshn/modsecurity-docker/README.md

 ## Development

-A very basic Docker Compose setup including this container with `httpbin` as the backend.
+A very basic Docker Compose setup including this container with `httpbun` as the backend.
 To start it, run:

 ```sh
 docker compose up